 THC can (and has!) been used for many different health concerns.
 While some people remain sceptical about THC because it is still a relatively new research area, cannabis-based infusions have been around for centuries!

-Today, cannabis products like THC oil are prepared in more advanced ways while still retaining the plant’s unique properties, resulting in numerous medicinal benefits.
-Some are detailed below.
+Today, cannabis products like THC oil are prepared in more advanced ways while still retaining the plant’s unique properties, resulting in numerous possible medicinal benefits.
+Some of these possible benefits are listed below.

-One of the most common uses of THC oil is for pain relief.
+One of the most common uses of THC oil is to try and help in pain relief.
 About 1 in 6 New Zealanders live with some chronic pain, and treatment for this can be expensive, inconvenient, and come with a whole host of side effects.

 Luckily, cannabis-based oils like THC oil are rising in popularity among people looking for natural, alternative pain relief methods.
-THC has been shown to relieve neuropathic pain, particularly from nerve damage, cancer, and fibromyalgia.
+THC has been shown in one study to relieve neuropathic pain, particularly from nerve damage, cancer, and fibromyalgia.

 THC has also been shown to promote the production of hormones that affect mood, like serotonin and dopamine.
-Because of this, THC oil can reduce both the physical cause of pain and the perception of it, allowing you to get your mind off the pain.
+Because of this, THC oil may possibly reduce both the physical cause of pain and the perception of it, allowing you to get your mind off the pain.

 Researchers found that people who used THC-rich cannabis products before sleep reported falling (and staying!) asleep faster, compared to those who didn’t.